Monthly Meeting and Steak Dinner.

 MRGC Reading Library -

-A special thanks to Life Member Jerry Coleman for donating a library of sportsman's books to the club.
+The next time you visit the Stonington clubhouse take a few minutes and browse the Coleman library.
 MEMBERS ARE REMINDED THAT BOOKS ARE NOT TO BE REMOVED FROM THE CLUBHOUSE.
 Any donations of quality books will be greatly appreciated.

-The Club's By-Laws were updated in Feburary 2014 and are avaible on line at: (Current By-Laws).
+The Club's By-Laws are avaible on line at: (Current By-Laws).